DamiaV/ImagesLibrary/README.md

 # Image Library

-Image Library lets you manage images by associating tags to them.
+**Image Library** lets you manage images and videos by associating tags to them.
 This is a full re-implementation of my [Python-based application](https://github.com/Darmo117/ImageDatabase).

 Main features:

-- Image tagging
+- Image and video file tagging
-- Tagged images searching with a simple querying language
+- Tagged files searching with a simple querying language
-- Replace/move image files while keeping all associated tags
+- Replace/move files while keeping all associated tags
 - Manage tags (create, remove, organize with types)
-- Tag completion in queries and image tags editor
+- Tag completion in queries and tags editor
-- Apply pattern-based transformations to images paths and tags
+- Apply pattern-based transformations to file paths and tags
-- List similar images (hash-based)
+- List similar images (hash-based); not available for video files
 - Fully translated interface, available in English, French, and Esperanto

 # Installation